Hawlll/Predicting_NBA_Success/README.md

 ## 📈 Goals

 - Build a predictive model for NBA success based on college stats
-- Analyze misalignment between model predictions and actual draft picks
+- Analyze misalignment between model predictions and actual NBA performance
 - Identify undervalued players and potential draft inefficiencies

 > *This project combines the love for basketball with the power of machine learning—bringing data science to the draft war room.*